thinkshout/ts_recipes/drupal-wp-login-redirect/README.md

 ```

 This should be placed in `settings.php`, *before* any other redirect logic (for example, Pantheon environment redirects, or HTTPS redirects).
 A safe place would be right after the `# drupal_fast_404();` comment.

+## Pantheon Environment Note

+Pantheon's environment may not have the same variables available in `settings.php` as your local environment, so you may need to define `$base_url` yourself.